SalomePlatform/yacs/doc/cppsalome.rst

 The SALOMEconfig.h file contains a number of definitions useful for making the code independent from the version of CORBA used.
-SALOME_Component_i.hxx contains the interface of the C++ implementation class of the Salome basic component (idl Engines::Component).
+SALOME_Component_i.hxx contains the interface of the C++ implementation class of the SALOME basic component (idl Engines::Component).
 Finally, the CORBA_SERVER_HEADER macro makes inclusion file names independent of the implementation of the CORBA ORB.

-The next step is to define an implementation class called HELLO, derived from POA_HELLO_ORB::HELLO_Gen (abstract class generated automatically by CORBA during the compilation of the idl) and Engines_Component_i (because the HELLO_Gen idl interface is derived from Engines::Component like every Salome component).
+The next step is to define an implementation class called HELLO, derived from POA_HELLO_ORB::HELLO_Gen (abstract class generated automatically by CORBA during the compilation of the idl) and Engines_Component_i (because the HELLO_Gen idl interface is derived from Engines::Component like every SALOME component).
 This class contains a constructor whose arguments are imposed by SALOME, a virtual destructor, and a makeBanner method providing the required service::